 Does it have reflective straps or patches on it for visibility?

 Does it have only your child’s initials, not our child’s name on it?
 (This can be important for avoiding strangers.)

 A well-made backpack is going to cost more than a cheap one, but it shouldn’t break the bank.
 Designer backpacks can be very expensive.
 It’s cheaper to go with a backpack with a solid color that your child likes.
 Added key chains and ornaments can be used to personalize it.
 As a bonus, these things can be fun and easy to switch out as your child’s tastes and interests change.

 Does your child like it?

 While you shouldn’t have to buy something you hate, children shouldn’t have to wear or carry something that they hate.
-Making a joint decision about a new backpack will make it a happier purchase for all concerned.
+Making a joint decision about a new backpack will make it a happier purchase for everyone.